Vue.js with Prismic

 Vue.js is one of the most popular web development frameworks.
 It is API- and component-based, which makes it a perfect match for Prismic.
 Why?

 Why Vue + Prismic?

-By using Prismic with Vue, your Slices can map one-to-one with Vue components, creating a powerful and dynamic page builder experience.
-The result is a blazing-fast web app.
+When you use Prismic with Vue, your Slices map one-to-one with Vue components, creating a powerful and dynamic page builder experience.
+The result is a blazing-fast web app that is easy to edit and update.
 Prismic even takes care of things like image optimization, content versioning, and user permissions.

 Are you using Vue 3?

 This documentation is written for Vue 2.
 Nonetheless, at Prismic we're very excited about Vue 3!
 We have already started supporting it with our new Vue 3 kit, which has been released in alpha.
 To start building with Prismic and Vue 3, check out the documentation for the new alpha kit.

 Watch: Thinkin 'Bout Vue

 Tune in to conversations about Vue, JAMstack, and component-based development from the Prismic Studio.

 This guide will show you how to build a site with Prismic and Vue.js.
 It breaks down like this: